 There are three main rivers in Dublin City, the Tolka, the Liffey and the Dodder.
 There are also many smaller rivers including the Wad, Poddle, Santry, Mayne and the Camac, all of which have large stretches which are culverted and flow below ground.
 Flooding from the rivers and their tributaries arises when the capacity of the channel is exceeded and water flows out over the river banks.
-This is normally linked to prolonged rainfall and surface water runoff entering the channel.
+This is normally linked to prolonged rainfall and surface water run-off entering the channel.
 Flooding from the rivers can also occur if the channel, or the inlet to a culvert becomes blocked.
 DCC has reviewed the condition of the screens to the culverts on all its rivers.
 As a result, some have been upgraded, some now have level monitors and cameras.
-A consultant has been appointed for the upgrading of access and functionality of 50% of them, with works envisaged by 2022.
+A consultant has been appointed for the upgrading of access and functionality of 50% of them, with works being carried out in 2022 and 2023.